Slookeur/atomes/ADDING_NEW_ANALYSIS.md

   - Prepare an image to illustrate the calculation for the GUI
     - PNG format
     - 16x16 pixels
-    - Place it in the `data/pixmaps` folder.
+    - Place it in the `data/pixmaps` folder

 ## Overview of the TODO list